 We were glad to be inside.
 Our bags were there (delivered as part of the self-guided tour price).
 We checked in and removed all our wet gear.
 Then a pot of tea, and some biscuits from our food stash.
 The Kings House Hotel is two star, but certainly well set up for walkers and other guests.
 No central heating though.
 We hand washed some clothes and used the drier.
 Boots and daypacks were placed in the drying room.

 Carol had a full dinner, while I ate the remainder of my lunch.
 Then a gin and tonic and a cider.
 We retired to the comfortable lounge to read and update our diaries.
-This is the oldest hotel in Scotland.If you think of anything I left out of this post, please feel free to put that on the comment.
+This is the oldest hotel in Scotland.Please comment.